 If you have PDA, you may find it challenging to carry out demands, even if you want to.
 You might go to extreme lengths to avoid complying with demands of all kinds.
 PDA is also called Extreme Demand Avoidance.

-To others, a person with PDA might seem like they’re being deliberately antagonistic or rebellious.
-But PDA isn’t a choice, and treatment is generally necessary to manage demand avoidance behaviors.
+To others, a person with PDA might seem like they’re being deliberately antagonistic or rebellious, but there isn’t enough information about PDA available to know where this is true or not.
+Treatment is generally necessary to manage demand avoidance behaviors.

 Pathological demand avoidance is a term that was coined by Professor Elizabeth Newson in the 1980s.
 It’s a proposed subtype of autism spectrum disorder (ASD), but it’s also seen in people with ADHD.
 Additionally, this behavior can appear in both adults and children.

 PDA is not recognized as a condition by the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, text revision (DSM-5-TR) or the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10).

 According to the PDA Society, it’s thought by some to be a profile on the autism spectrum.
 But according to a